winitzki/scall/tutorial/programming_dhall.md

 The required technique for the general case will be studied in the next chapter.
 We will also use this technique in chapter "Applicative type constructors and their combinators" when we implement applicative functor operations for least fixpoints.

-## Translating recursive code into Dhall
+## Translating recursive functions into Dhall

 In any Dhall definition, such as `let x = ...`, the right-hand side of `let x` may _not_ recursively refer to the same `x` being defined.
 The lack of support for recursion applies both to types and to values.